Rashaad Newsome: Running

 Fort Mason Center for Arts & Culture and

 San Francisco Art Institute

-Open concurrently with Running and To Be Real, the Museum of the African Diaspora’s (MoAD) presentation of Newsome’s STOP PLAYING IN MY FACE! and Icon continues through March 1, 2020.
-The exhibition focuses on video works inspired by the origins and continued dynamism of Vogue, a dance phenomenon that emerged from Harlem’s queer ballroom scene.
+Open concurrently with Running and To Be Real, the Museum of the African Diaspora (MoAD)’s presentation of Newsome’s STOP PLAYING IN MY FACE! and Icon was on view September 4, 2019 through March 1, 2020.
+The exhibition focused on video works inspired by the origins and continued dynamism of Vogue, a dance phenomenon that emerged from Harlem’s queer ballroom scene.
 For more information, please visit MoAD.

 About the Artist

 Rashaad Newsome is a multidisciplinary artist whose work brings together collage, sculpture, film, music, computer programming, and performance to form an altogether new field.
 He pulls intuitively from the world of advertising, the Internet, and Black and Queer culture to produce counter-hegemonic works.
 Using diasporic traditions of improvisation and collage, Newsome crafts compositions that walk a tightrope among intersectionality, social practice, and abstraction.

 Newsome lives and works in New York City.
 He has exhibited and performed in galleries, museums, institutions, and festivals throughout the world, and his work is in numerous public collections including The Studio Museum in Harlem (NYC); Whitney Museum of American Art (NYC); The Brooklyn Museum (NYC); San Francisco Museum of Modern Art (CA); Los Angeles County Museum of Art (CA); and The National Museum of African American History and Culture (DC), among others.